CedricFurrer/bw2_sp/README.md

 - [lcia.py](lcia.py) contains functions to import life cycle impact assessment methods from either SimaPro or Excel and construct a respective biosphere out of it.
 - [link.py](link.py) contains functions to facilitate linking, either internally (within a database) or externally (to another database).
 It also provides a function to remove the existing linking.
 - [exporter.py](exporter.py) provides a function to export a registered Brightway activity back to a SimaPro CSV.
 Note: the export only works if data has been imported with [lci.py](lci.py) and follows SimaPro nomenclature.
+- [calculation_bw2.py](calculation_bw2.py) provides a class to facilitate LCA calculation.
+Apart from only basic scores calculation, it is possible to easily calculate process or emission contribution, extract characterization factors or the exchanges of a life cycle inventory with this class.
+- [harmonization.py](harmonization.py) provides functions to either map flows between two biospheres (e.g. biosphere from SimaPro and XML) or to map activities/exchanges from one database to another (e.g. from ecoinvent v3.8 to v3.10).
+- [correspondence.py](correspondence.py) provides functions to create a mapping between activities from different ecoinvent database versions.
+- [builder.py](builder.py) ensures to create standardized activities and exchanges that can then be used for registering in the Brightway background.

 Checkout the [notebook folder](notebook/) for specific use cases.